 WIP accounting can be incredibly complex for large projects that are in process over many months.
 In those situations, we use job costing to assign individual costs to projects.

-In situations where there are many similar products in process, it is more common to follow these steps to account for work in progress inventory:
+In situations where there are many similar products in process, it is more common to follow these steps to account for work in process inventory:

 - Assign raw materials.
 We assume that all raw materials have been assigned to work in process as soon as the work begins.
 This is reasonable, since many types of production involve kitting all of the materials needed to construct a product and delivering them to the manufacturing area at one time.

 - Compile labor costs.
 The production staff can track the time it works on each product, which is then assigned to the work in process.
 However, this is painfully time-consuming, so a better approach is to determine the stage of completion of each item in production, and assign a standard labor cost to it based on the stage of completion.
 This information comes from labor routings that detail the standard amount of labor needed at each stage of the production process.

 - Assign overhead.
 If overhead is assigned based on labor hours, then it is assigned based on the labor information compiled in the preceding step.
 If overhead is assigned based on some other allocation methodology, then the basis of allocation (such as machine hours used) must first be compiled.

 - Record the entry.
 This journal entry involves shifting raw materials from the raw materials inventory account to the work in process inventory account, shifting direct labor expense into the work in process inventory account, and shifting factory overhead from the overhead cost pool to the WIP inventory account.

 It is much easier to use standard costs for work in process accounting.
 Actual costs are difficult to trace to individual units of production, unless job costing is being used.
 However, standard costs are not as precise as actual costs, especially if the standard costs turn out to be inaccurate, or there are significant production inefficiencies beyond what were anticipated in the standard costs.